Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/getting-started.md

     }
     ```

-    After the *generic lamp node* the message object now contains one device in the payload, with he settings specified.
+    After the *generic lamp node*, the message object now contains one device in the payload, with the settings specified.
     ``` json
     {
         "_msgid":"b0db48e0.9cf638",